kaesonho/react-i13n-testci/README.md

 * `eventHandlers` - handlers functions for the events, typically in the eventHandler function we would send out a tracking beacon, now `react-i13n` has `click`, `created` and `enterViewport`, you can define the events you need and implement the handlers function, e.g., `pageview`.
     * `click` - happens when user click a `I13nComponent` with `ClickHandler`
     * `created` - happens when the `I13nComponent` is created
-    * `enterViewport` - happens when the the `isViewportEnabled` is true and the node enter the viewport
+    * `enterViewport` - happens when the `isViewportEnabled` is true and the node enter the viewport

 All the `eventHandler` would receive a `payload` object and a `callback` function, in payload you will get:
 * `payload.I13nNode` - the I13n node related to the event, then you could use the APIs provided by `I13nNode` to get the information you need.